muritane/coordination-architecture/constraint_discovery.md

 # Constraint Discovery and Load-Bearing Transitions

-## Field Notes on When Exploration Becomes Infrastructure
+## Notes on When Exploration Becomes Infrastructure

 ---

-## Status
+## Status and Intent

 This document presents a **structural account of constraint discovery**:
-the process by which an exploratory domain becomes **load-bearing** and therefore requires explicit invariants, execution boundaries, and enforcement.
+the transition by which an exploratory domain becomes **load-bearing** and therefore requires explicit invariants, execution boundaries, and enforcement.

 The account is **descriptive and architectural**, not normative.
+It describes when constraint becomes unavoidable under execution.

 ---

-## What This Document Is
+## What This Document Describes

-This document specifies **constraint discovery** as the phase transition by which a domain begins to:
+This document treats **constraint discovery** as the phase transition by which a domain begins to:

 - coordinate independent agents,
 - allocate shared resources,